 The surrounding area provides relatively significant suitable connective habitats for species with large home ranges, such as Mountain Lion and Black Bear.
-California Red-legged Frog is known to occur in San Francisquito Creek, and the Unarmored Threespine Stickleback and Southern Steelhead are present in the Santa Clara River, none of which has been observed at the project site because suitable habitat is not present.
+There are more streams with less concrete in the surrounding area to the west and south, so the occurrence of special-status aquatic wildlife is more probable.
+California Red-legged Frog is known to occur in San Francisquito Creek, and the Unarmored Threespine Stickleback and Southern Steelhead are present in the Santa Clara River, neither of which has been observed at the project site.
 Southwestern Willow Flycatcher (Empidonax traillii extimus) and Least Bell's Vireo (Vireo bellii pusillus) occupy habitat within the surrounding area.
-Southwestern Willow Flycatcher typically occupy habitat near Castaic Creek just west of Interstate-5 (a few miles north of the project site), while the Least Bell's Vireo is found in local riparian habitats.
+The Southwestern Willow Flycatcher typically occupies the unincorporated county portion of the Santa Clarita Valley Planning Area near Castaic Creek just west of the Santa Clarita City boundary (a few miles north of the project site), while the Least Bell's Vireo is found in local riparian habitats.
 (City of Santa Clarita and County of Los Angeles 2001.)
 Neither of these special status birds has been observed at the project site and suitable habitat is not present onsite.